 Wondering why you should make this Coconut Chia Breakfast Parfait?

 - Of these, you prefer lightly sweetened breakfasts.
 You could even make this completely sweetener-free by omitting the maple syrup in the coconut vanilla chia pudding base and the pineapple-mango salsa.

 - You’re looking for a breakfast with a make-ahead option.
-This parfait is easy to make-ahead and because it makes a normal/large batch, I ate it 4 mornings in a row with no loss in flavour or texture!
-It was really nice to have it ready to grab and go and I didn’t have to think twice about what to eat for the most important meal of my day.
+This parfait is easy to make ahead.
+It makes a normal/large batch, so I ate it 4 mornings in a row… with no loss in flavour or texture!
+It was really nice to have it ready to grab and go.
+I didn’t have to think twice about what to eat for MY most important meal of my day.

 - You’re looking for a brunch-friendly breakfast that presents well and looks “fancy”—but without a lot of extra work.

 If any/all of those apply, put this on your meal plan for the week!

 Coconut Chia Breakfast Parfait with Pineapple-Mango ‘Salsa’

 - 3 1/4 cups full-fat, room temperature coconut milk (or 2 cans of coconut milk)

 - 1 1/2 tsp vanilla extract

 - 4 tsp maple syrup